QuentinRa/blog.quentinra.dev/cybersecurity/blue-team/architecture.md

 ➡️ High-security environments usually use integrity checking tools such as Tripwire, Samhain, OSSEC, or AIDE.
 They monitor, detect, and analyze changes to system configurations.

+➡️ You must do your best to reduce the attack surface.
+This is mostly done by applying principle like the principle of least privilege, to reduce the risk of lateral movements...

 **External devices**

 * Disable booting using an external device